 Stone Wave is a microwave-only cooking pot which is designed to cook dishes evenly and quickly.
-It is a rather new entry into the As Seen on TV arena.
-The Stone Wave can be found at Bed, Bath, & Beyond.
+It has been advertising on television since 2013 and can now be found in stores such as Bed, Bath, & Beyond.

-The official website is stonewave.com, which was registeredon December 31, 2011.
-We also spotted stonewavecooker.com being used briefly in early 2013, but it now forwards to the current official website.
+The official website is stonewave.com, which was registered on December 31, 2011.
+We also spotted stonewavecooker.com being used advertised briefly in early 2013, but that domain now forwards to the current official website.
 We first spotted ads for the product in March 2013.

 The Stone Wave costs $10 plus $6.99 shipping, for a total of $16.99.
 You can get a second Stone Wave cooker for another $6.99 shipping, for a total of $23.98.
 The Stone Wave also comes with a 5-minute recipe book and instruction sheet.
 There is a 30-day money-back guarantee, minus shipping and handling.

-You can now find this product at Bed, Bath, and Beyond for about $10.
+You can find it at Bed, Bath, and Beyond for about $10.

 Below are some key points we noted during our tests of the Stone Wave cooker.